WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 **To do**
-- add figures
 - edit exercises
-- overall polish
+- overall polish - figure sizes?

 # Transcriptomics